json-schema-org/website/pages/blog/posts/GSOD-docs-project-2024.md

 Our docs meetings are held every Tuesday at 3:00 PM UTC.
 You're welcome to join the #gsod24 channel in the JSON Schema [Slack workspace](https://json-schema.org/slack) and send us a message with your email address so we can add you to the meeting.

 Thank you for your interest in the JSON Schema documentation project.
 We look forward to your contributions and seeing how these improvements will benefit the wider developer community.

+The JSON Schema's Google Season of Docs Team.